-Hydra Stamp Needle
+3. Hydra Stamp Needle

-Another lesser known device that can be used is a Hydra Stamp Needle.
+Another lesser known device that can be used is a Hydra Stamp Needle,

 Similar to the derma roller, this device punctures the skin to allow products to penetrate the skin.
-But the hydra needle stamp allows product to be injected into the skin while puncturing, which is a little different from the derma roller.
+But the hydra needle stamp allows products to be injected into the skin while puncturing, which is a little different from the derma roller.

 On a freshly cleansed face, gently press the hydra stamp needle into your face.
 These needles create little wounds that then prompt collagen and elastin to kick production up a notch, resulting in tighter and plumper skin while allowing skin boosters to get into the channel more easily.

 When finished, also follow up with a face mask or moisturizing serum to complete the process and sooth your skin!

 If this is your first time doing microneedling at home, we highly recommend to purchase the microneedling set as it includes everything you need including the microneedling pen, numbing cream, face masks and serums.

 How to use a microneedling pen at home?

 We mapped out a step by step plan on how to use a microneedling pen at home.